-Farmers Concerned Of Turkey Shortage Before The Holidays
+Turkey Farmers Say Shortage Of Workers Will Delay Production

 “We’re placing chicken orders every day.
 Where turkey orders, we get a few deliveries every week throughout the year and then our Thanksgiving order, we have so much time to plan for it and so do the farms,” Zimmerman said.

 Robert Kauffman runs Ho-Ka Turkey Farms in Waterman, Illinois.
 He says the problem isn’t the turkeys.
-It’s having the people to dress them – take the feathers off and get them ready to cook.READ MORE: John Deere Workers On Strike After Rejecting Contract
+It’s having the people to dress them – take the feathers off and get them ready to cook.READ MORE: Charges Filed For Woman Who Stole, Crashed Ambulance On Near North Side

 “I’ve been real worried about getting temporary help for the dressing season,” Kauffman said.